-A haven for European retirees that has become a world champion in vaccination against Covid-19, Portugal will hold a general election on Sunday.
+A paradise for European retirees that has opened its arms to Chinese foreign investment, Portugal will hold a general election on Sunday.
 Here are five things to know about the country:

 Foreigners eyeing a place in the sun for their retirement are drawn to Portugal because of its extensive coastline, mild weather, affordable real estate — and generous tax incentives.

 Under a measure introduced in 2009 as the country plunged into a debt crisis, pensions from abroad can be drawn tax-free in Portugal for a decade, in a bid to attract foreign investment and give the real estate market a boost.

 As a result, thousands of retirees, mainly from Britain, France and Italy, have moved to the country, which is sometimes dubbed “Europe’s Florida”.

 And some 10,000 retirees have even moved their fiscal residence permanently to the country, according to government figures.

 Lisbon, Portugal’s hilly capital, and the seaside resorts of the southern Algarve coast, have seen the biggest influx of retirees.